Table of Contents

 Initially, EM was considered to be a part of a clinical spectrum varying from mild to severe cases from EM, Stevens-Johnson syndrome (SJS) to toxic epidermal necrolysis (TEN).
 However, recently, EM minor and EM major are considered as separate entities than SJS and TEN, which are considered to be mainly drug hypersensitivity reactions.

 Incidence: EM incidence is not known.
 However, a few studies have shown the incidence globally as 1.6 – 2 million cases per million per year.

-Age: EM occurs in age group of 3 years to 50 years.
+Age: EM occurs in the age group of 3 years to 50 years.
 The peak incidence occurs in between 20 years and 40 years.
 EM occurs in children in 20% of cases.
-Severe and extensive type of EM occurs in children less than 5 years of age.
+A severe and extensive type of EM occurs in children less than 5 years of age.